JuliaDataScience/JuliaDataScience/contents/why_julia.md

 ```

 I want to define addition for both `fox` and `chicken` new types.
 We proceed by defining a new function signature of the `+` from the `Base` module of Julia^[this is just an example for teaching purposes.
-Don't do this...
-Rik help me out here, I forgot the name of the thing.
-It was "type" something, right?]:
+Doing something similar as this example will probably result in a [method invalidation](https://julialang.org/blog/2020/08/invalidations/).]:

 ```jl
 sco(